Itegories: Introduction

-Since restriction coproducts are indeed coproducts, we can consider trace operators and parametrized iteration operators on restriction categories, and thus also \emph{traced} extensive restriction categories (Def \ref{def:traced-ext}).
-In particular, the matrix calculus allows us to interpret the trace operator as acting on $2 \times 2$ square matrices and the parametrized operator as acting on $1 \times 2$ row matrices, as well as re-expressing their axioms using matrices (Lemma \ref{lem:ext-iter}).
-Thus a map of type $X \to X + A$ is actually a $1 \times 2$ row matrix consisting of an endomorphism $X \to X$ and a map $X \to A$.
-Thus for an extensive restriction category, a parametrized restriction operator is really an operator that takes an endomorphism $X \to X$ and a map $X \to A$ which are disjoint in an appropriate sense, and produces a map of type ${X \to A}$.
-This observation was made by the first named author, D{\'\i}az-Bo{\"\i}ls, Gallagher, and Hrube{\v{s}} in \cite{cockett2012timed}, where they considered parametrized iteration operators for \emph{distributive} restriction categories with the objective of constructing categories of ``timed sets''.
+Since restriction coproducts are just coproducts in the usual sense, one can consider trace operators and parametrized iteration operators for restriction coproducts, and thus also consider \emph{traced} extensive restriction categories (Def \ref{def:traced-ext}).
+In particular, the matrix calculus allows us to interpret the trace operator as acting on $2 \times 2$ square matrices and the parametrized iteration operator as acting on $1 \times 2$ row matrices, as well as re-expressing their axioms using matrices (Lemma \ref{lem:ext-iter}).
+Thus a map of type $X \to X + A$ is actually a $1 \times 2$ row matrix consisting of an endomorphism ${X \to X}$ and a map $X \to A$.
+Thus, for an extensive restriction category, a parametrized iteration operator is really an operator that takes an endomorphism $X \to X$ and a map $X \to A$ which are ``disjoint'' in an appropriate sense, and produces a map of type ${X \to A}$.
+This observation was made by the first named author, D{\'\i}az-Bo{\"\i}ls, Gallagher, and Hrube{\v{s}} in \cite{cockett2012timed}, where they considered parametrized iteration operators for \emph{distributive} restriction categories with the objective of constructing categories of ``timed sets'' corresponding to complexity classes.
 This led to the definition of a \emph{Kleene wand} operator \cite[Sec 4]{cockett2012timed}.

+However, Kleene wands were only briefly introduced in \cite{cockett2012timed}, and only in the context of distributive extensive restriction categories.
+These have \textit{restriction products} which not all extensive restriction categories have.
+Moreover, a full proof that a Kleene wand was equivalent to a trace operator, was not provided.
+This omission is corrected here: we show that, for extensive restriction categories, Kleene wands do provide an equivalent way of describing parametrized iteration and hence a trace operator (Thm \ref{thm:ext-wand-trace}).